API-AGENT-SQUAD/Civic--contribution/README.md

 ## 🙏 Acknowledgments

-- Built with vs code and githun
+- Built with vs code and github
 - react and Vite
 - Styled with Tailwind CSS